 ISSUE EXPANTIATION 1 Staffing of various units In number of Directorates critical posts were not filled.
-2 Budget for programmes/ projects and cashflow challenges Programmes were budgeted for but could not be implemented due to lack of funds (cash-flow).
-3 Coordination and communication of programmes of MDM with sector departments Some Projects by sector departments were neither implemented nor reported.
-Technical committees are either poorly attended by sector departments and/ or attending representatives to not have the necessary information.
-4 Vivid concern on the performance Despite the completion of demand management plans from directorates, in of SCM across all directorates line with the SDBIP, the acquisition of service providers have often been overtaken by time and thus impacting heavily on service delivery.
-5 Revenue enhancement Dependency of the District on grants with little and ineffective revenue avenues.
-District has not recovered funds from to local municipalities on water provided.
-6 Poor maintenance and Infrastructure in terms of water reservoirs, leaking pipes and illegal management connections or vandalism have been prevalent in the District.
+2 Budget for programmes/ projects Programmes were budgeted for but could not be implemented due to lack of and cashflow challenges funds (cash-flow).
+3 Coordination and communication Some Projects by sector departments were neither implemented nor reported. of programmes of MDM with Technical committees are either poorly attended by sector departments and/ sector departments or attending representatives to not have the necessary information.
+4 Vivid concern on the Despite the completion of demand management plans from directorates, in performance of SCM across all line with the SDBIP, the acquisition of service providers have often been directorates overtaken by time and thus impacting heavily on service delivery.
+5 Limited revenue enhancement Dependency of the District on grants with little and ineffective revenue streams. avenues.
+District has not recovered funds from local municipalities on water provided.
+6 Poor maintenance and Infrastructure in terms of water reservoirs, leaking pipes, illegal connections or management vandalism and theft of pump machines have been prevalent in the District.
 The issue includes office buildings, eg Disaster management centre.
 7 Poor management of risks Ten strategic Risks have been identified, monitoring set up, but the Risks were not eliminated or reduced.